Fine Art & Eco-Friendly Photography: Connecting Art with Nature

-My artistic practice is focused around non-toxic, darkroom-free processes.
-I work with organic materials to transfer images in a way that honors both the medium and the environment.
+I work exclusively with organic materials to transfer images in a way that honours both the medium and the environment.

 Techniques like chlorophyll printing and anthotypes allow me to explore the deep connection between humans and nature, and reflect on the impact we have on our surroundings.